Proportional fonts in Emacs

 other indented lines, but it becomes very significant if indentation

-must be correct relatively to a non-indented line.
+must be correct relatively to a less indented line.
 For instance,

 arg1